humblerookie/humblerookie.github.io/content/posts/2024-03-29---Optimizing-Flutter-Tests-Performance-And-Readability/index.md

 ```

-If you run the tests with the github reporter i.e.
+Using the `github` reporter on the other hand we get the below output:

 ```shell
 flutter test --reporter=github